-Canada is a wonderland of nature.
+Canada is wonderland when it comes to nature.
 It’s a place where you can experience remote wildernesses, rugged mountains and temperate rainforests.
 You can explore the Great Lakes, witness the power of Niagara Falls, and explore sprawling landscapes that seem to go on for days.

 Coupled with its interesting mix of British and French heritage, Canada is an epic destination to visit.
 The country also has a deserved reputation as being safe for visitors and residents alike.

 However, safety isn’t just something you think about in terms of other people – it’s also nature, weather, the environment, and Moose’ in this huge country.
 Extreme winters with freezing temperatures, blizzards and snowfalls can make for some outright dangerous conditions.

 To give you an idea of just what to expect here, we have created this epic guide to staying safe in Canada.
 We’re going to run you through it all, from taxi safety and public transport tips, to advice for families and weather advice; we’ve got just about everything covered for you.

 Canada, the largest country in North America (and second largest in the world after Russia), has a whole lot of untouched nature to explore.
 We’re talking a lot of mountains, prairies, giant lakes and pristine wildernesses that have people from all over the world coming to explore.